Canadian Electronic Mileage Log Devices

-It is the motor carriers’ responsibility to only utilize third-party certified ELDs in Canada.
-Third-party certification of ELDs is a requirement from Transport Canada who will be engaging with suitable entities to manage the role.
+Motor carriers are responsible for using third-party certified ELDs in Canada.
+Third-party certification of ELDs is a requirement from Transport Canada, which will be engaging with suitable entities to manage the role.

-A device that complies with the US es does not make it compliant with Canadian rules.
-The regulations are similar to ensure interoperability but the Canadian ELD Mandate includes additional terms around existing HOS regulations.
+A device that complies with the US is not necessarily compliant with Canadian rules.
+The regulations are similar to ensure interoperability, but the Canadian ELD Mandate includes additional terms around existing HOS regulations.

 An ELD automatically logs data elements at certain time intervals.
 Location, date, time, engine hours, distance, and identification information for the driver, vehicle, motor carrier, and the authenticated user are all recorded.

 There are several points that an ELD will record location information.
-When the driver powers on or shuts off the engine, there is a change of operating jurisdiction or duty status, the location will be recorded.
-The location data must be recorded at 60-minute intervals with an ELD when the vehicle is moving.
+When the driver powers on or shuts off the engine, there is a change of operating jurisdiction or duty status, and the location will be recorded.
+The location data must be registered at 60-minute intervals with an ELD when the vehicle is in motion.

 An electronic logging device cannot identify a street address from the location information.
 Instead, the latitude/longitude coordinates will convert to geolocation that approximates direction and distance to a particular location, such as a city, town, or municipality.

-ELD’s will automatically record the moving time of commercial motor vehicles (CMV’s), and the records are immutable, meaning that they cannot be edited.
+ELD’s will automatically record the moving time of commercial motor vehicles (CMV’s).
+The records are immutable, meaning that they cannot be edited.

-Smartphones and other portable devices are suitable ELDs as long as they are mounted in a fixed position and visible when the driver is seated normally in the vehicle.
+Smartphones and other portable devices are suitable ELDs as long as they are mounted in a fixed position, visible when the driver is seated normally in the vehicle, and make part of an e-log system that is connected to the engine.
 All devices that meet the technical specifications of an ELD can be used.

 The electronic logging device reports all information from the past 24 hours and the previous 14 days (consecutively).
-At a roadside inspection, an official can request to view the ELD display or printout to verify compliance with the Canadian HOS Regulations.
-The officer may ask for documents to be electronically transferred for inspection as an additional request.
+An official can request to view the ELD display or printout at a roadside inspection to verify compliance with the Canadian HOS Regulations.
+The officer may ask for documents to be electronically transferred for examination as an additional request.